tensorbase/tensorbase/README.md

 ## Benchmarks

-TensorBase has **enabled full workflow for TPC-H benchmarks from data ingestion to query**.
-TensorBase are becoming good sharp for single node.

 TensorBase is **lighting fast**.
 TensorBase has shown better performance than that of ClickHouse in simple aggregation query on 1.47-billion rows NYC Taxi Dataset.

+TensorBase has **enabled full workflow for TPC-H benchmarks from data ingestion to query**.

 More detail about all benchmarks seen [in benchmarks](https://github.com/tensorbase/benchmarks).